sovereigndaddy/blog/_posts/2022-04-14-hello-world.markdown

 ---
 ### About me

-Dorky/Bad ass dad to some great kids.

-Extremely curious individual, always question the narrative.

-Fullstack software engineer.
+Software developer.

-Freedom and privacy advocate.
+Freedom and privacy enthusiast.

 Pro-individualist, anti-collectivist.